 For travel tech companies, that usually shows up in a few familiar ways:

-- Your product pages don’t surface when buyers search for best tools, software lists, or category breakdowns.
+- Your product pages don’t surface when buyers search for the best tools, software lists, or category breakdowns.

 Source – Concurate